 Fundamentally, an IST is a 1:1 ratio transformer, although this is not always true.
 In fact, you can find multi-tap IST designs, with step-up and/or step-down configurations on the same bobbin/core, while maintaining full isolation.
 These step-up/step-down ratios are calculated by the number of winding, between the primary and the secondary.

 The main difference in an IST and any other transformer, is that all 3 primary connections (from the mains), are meant to be totally isolated from the secondary.
-The issue we run into is that many ISTs have the common ground of the secondary, connected directly to a chassis ground (which connects directly to the secondary side’s outlet).
+The issue we run into is that many ISTs have the common ground of the secondary, connected directly to a chassis ground (which connects directly to the both transformer winding).
+One solution changes the secondary from directly connected, to an RC safety network (more below)

-That is one of the rules, of a (true) IST, there can only be one plug on the output.
-This is mainly for safety reasons, so that users don’t accidentally bypass the very isolation that is provided (by mistakenly connecting the grounds of a DUT and a piece of Test Equipment).
-This is why I will be removing all the IEC outlet and replacing it with a single Journeyman-Pro 15A chassis mount outlet.
+One of the rules, with a (true) IST, there can only be one plug on the output.
+This is mainly for safety reasons, so that users don’t accidentally bypass the very isolation that is provided (by mistakenly connecting the grounds of a DUT and a piece of Test Equipment (which connects to ground with a probe)).
+This is why I will be removing all the IEC outlet and replacing it with a single Journeyman-Pro 15A chassis mount outlet (below).

 You might ask, “Why buy a medical transformer for this, when Triad and TrippLite are selling them on DigiKey and Ebay brand new, for $100-$150?”
 The first reason that jumped out to me was the leakage rating of medical class transformers, they are less than 100 µA (in a worst case scenario/load).
 My transformer has a little sticker with “40.3” written on it, so that was probably my max leakage reading at the factory (40.3µA).
 Typical leakage is likely more in the range of 10µA